ybanens/survey-tool/content/1-setup.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/OXf8LPtgPOw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {% capture text %}
-1. Click on the large Edit text elements and general settings button on the screen.
+1. Click on the large `Edit text elements and general settings` button on the screen.
-2. Click into the Title: text box.
+2. Click into the `Title:` text box.
-3. Add:    (S)    to the end of the Title to indicate that the survey is in Sandpit.
+3. Add: **(S)** to the end of the Title to indicate that the survey is in Sandpit.
 This can be deleted when the survey is upgraded to Production.{% endcapture %}
 {% include card.md header="Survey properties - Title" text=text %}

 ## Survey description

 {% capture text %}
-1. Click into the Description: text box.
+1. Click into the `Description:` text box.
-2. Type:    Do YOU have a healthy lifestyle?{% endcapture %}
+2. Type:    **Do YOU have a healthy lifestyle?**{% endcapture %}
 {% include card.md header="Survey properties - Description" text=text %}

 ## Understanding the HTML toolbar

 {% capture text %}
+{% include figure.html img="text-edit-controls.png" alt="The text editing controls on LimeSurvey" caption="LimeSurvey text editing controls" width="100%" %}
 The HTML toolbar provides options for text formatting in any LimeSurvey text box that allows it.
 Most of the buttons will be familiar to you as they are very similar to the functions you see on the Microsoft Word ribbon.
 The first button on the toolbar expands and collapses the text box and is useful if you have a lot of text or a lot of formatting.
 1. Explore and familiarise yourself with the buttons on the HTML toolbar.